Every piece of work,

 Agents break broad tasks into focused subtasks automatically.
 Each subtask tracks its own cost and status.
 Everything rolls up to the parent — so you see the aggregate without losing the detail.
 When one subtask stalls, you see it.
 When costs spike, you see where.

 Filter by status, assignee, plan, workflow step, or cost.
-Sort by priority.
 See everything across projects and assignees.
-When a task is over budget or blocked, it's immediately visible — no digging through boards.
+When a task is over budget or blocked, it’s immediately visible — no digging through boards.